evalnlg-workshop/evalnlg-workshop.github.io/index.md

 and policies for submission, review and citation, and be anonymised for double blind reviewing.
 The papers should follow ACL 2020 style -- [LaTeX style files and Microsoft Word templates](http://acl2020.org/downloads/acl2020-templates.zip) and an [Overleaf template](https://www.overleaf.com/latex/templates/acl-2020-proceedings-template/zsrkcwjptpcd) are provided by ACL 2020.

-Papers should be submitted electronically through the START conference management system (to be opened in due course).
+Papers should be submitted electronically through the [EasyChair conference management system](https://easychair.org/conferences/?conf=evalnlgeval2020).

 ### Organisers: